fumitoh/modelx/README.rst

 -----------------
 modelx is in its early alpha-release stage, and its specifications are subject to changes without consideration on backward compatibility.
-The source files of you models may need be modified manually, if there are updates that break backward compatibility in newer versions of modelx.
+The source files of you models may need to be modified manually, if there are updates that break backward compatibility in newer versions of modelx.